rizemon/tp/docs/UserGuide.md

 Examples:

-- `input HelloWorld!` Enters plain text as data.
+- `input HelloWorld!` Enters the plain-text `HelloWorld!` as data.
-- `input SGVsbG9Xb3JsZA==` Enters base64-encoded data.
+- `input SGVsbG9Xb3JsZA==` Enters the base64-encoded text `SGVsbG9Xb3JsZA==` as data.

 ![carbon(1).png](images/ug/inputCommandExample.png)

 > :exclamation: Note that the program will consider all characters as data following the first space character in the input command.
-You may observe the leading and trailing whitespaces in the output.
+You may observe leading and trailing whitespaces in the output.
+>

-> :exclamation: Non-printable characters (e.g. null characters) may not be correctly displayed and could potentially scramble the user interface.
+> Non-printable characters (e.g. null characters) may not be correctly displayed and could potentially scramble the user interface.

-#### List available modules or recipes: `list`
+#### List Available Modules or Recipes: `list`

 Shows a list of all available modules or recipes.

 Format: `list {category}`

 > :information_source: The acceptable values of `category` are `modules` and `recipes` .
+>

-> :information_source: When `category` is not specified, both lists of modules and recipes are printed.
+> When `category` is not specified, both lists of modules and recipes are printed.

 Examples:

-- `list` Lists modules and recipes.
+- `list` Lists all available modules and recipes.
-- `list modules` Lists available modules.
+- `list modules` Lists available modules only.
-- `list recipes` Lists available recipes.
+- `list recipes` Lists available recipes only.

 ![carbon(8).png](images/ug/ListCommandExample.png)